Dandruff can cause you to have an itchy red, crusty flaky eyelashes and lash line. Dandruff of the lash line is called seborrheic blepharitis.

 The last, and I think most fascinating, point I want to mention about eyelid dandruff is that I suspect scientists will find that demodex mites play a role in eyelid dandruff.
 We don’t know what really causes dandruff and as I mentioned, these little insects are normal inhabitants of everyone’s pores.
 They are now known to contribute to blepharitis caused by rosacea.
 Since many rosacea patients also have facial dandruff I’ll bet these ‘charming’ little creatures may be part of the inflammation from dandruff too.
 At present, there is no direct way that I know of to treat them on the lash line.
 The pyrithione zinc and a good cleaning with the baby shampoo solution probably helps though because the mites can be washed off and out of the pores.

 I see a lot of patients with flaky eyelashes.
-You can find more of my treatment and skin care recommendations in a number of my other blog posts:
+You can find more of my treatment and skin care recommendations in my Advice Pages for Understanding and Treating Seborrheic Dermatitis.
+I share my favorite tips for dandruff of the scalp, face, ears and more.

 Please see my disclaimer at the bottom of this page.